Logarithmic models and meromorphic functions in dimension two: Introduction

 Next, in Section \ref{section-moromorphic-functions}, we state and prove Theorem \ref{teo-structure-meromporphic}, which gives an answer to the complex version of the question that opens this article.
 We start with a dicritical duplet containing the prescribed data of indeterminacy and branches of zeroes and poles.
 Then, using combinatorial tools of \cite{camacho1988}, we produce a system of rational negative indices at the final level --- the one corresponding to the whole sequence of blow-ups $\pi$.
 This condition, necessary for them to be actual Camacho-Sad indices of reduced models of a meromorphic function, also happens to be sufficient.
 Indeed, Theorem \ref{teo-quadruplet} provides a system of rational residues, so that the wished meromorphic function arises in a straightforward way.

 Then, in Section \ref{section-real-models} and in Section \ref{section-escape}, we turn our attention to the real case, proving the existence of real logarithmic models in Theorem \ref{teo-real-logmodel}.
 Our point of departure is a sort of real dicritical triplet containing only real information (sequences of quadratic blow-ups, analytic branches and indices, all of them real), with a weakened axiomatic structure (Definition \ref{def-real-quasi-dicritical-triplet}).
 Its complexification can be completed into a dicritical triplet, symmetric with respect to the involution induced by the complex conjugation.
 The application of Theorem \ref{teo-quadruplet} then provides a system of real residues and a logarithmic $1$-form, both symmetric with respect to the conjugation.
-The restriction of this complex logarithmic $1$-form to the real trace provides the logarithmic model we seek.
+The restriction of this complex logarithmic $1$-form to the real trace of the complexification provides the logarithmic model we seek.
 It turns out that, in the real case, by adding some dicritical separatrices with appropriate residues, real escape points can be eliminated (Proposition \ref{prop-withour-real-escape}).
-This, combined with Theorem \ref{teo-real-logmodel}, can be used in order to produce strict real logarithmic models, as we do in Theorem \ref{teo-strict-logmodel-real}, where they are obtained for germs of real analytic foliations of real generalized curve type, i.e. whose real reductions of singularities lead only to non-degenerate final models.
-Also, by the application of the ideas converging to Theorem \ref{teo-real-logmodel}, we obtain Theorem \ref{teo-structure-meromporphic-real}, which gives an affirmative answer to the real version of our opening question.
+This, combined with Theorem \ref{teo-real-logmodel}, can be used in order to produce strict real logarithmic models, as we do in Theorem \ref{teo-strict-logmodel-real}, where they are obtained for germs of real analytic foliations of real generalized curve type, i.e. whose real reductions of singularities do not contain saddle-node singularities.
+Also, by the application of the ideas leading to Theorem \ref{teo-real-logmodel}, we obtain Theorem \ref{teo-structure-meromporphic-real}, which gives an affirmative answer to the real version of our opening question.